GodotVR/godot_arcore/README.md

 ### Testing the Android plugin
 You can use the included [Godot demo project](plugin/demo/project.godot) to test the built Android plugin

-- Open the demo in Godot (4.2 or higher)
+- Open the demo in Godot (4.4 or higher)
 - Navigate to `Project` -> `Project Settings...` -> `Plugins`, and ensure the plugin is enabled
 - Install the Godot Android build template by clicking on `Project` -> `Install Android Build Template...`
 - Open [`plugin/demo/main.gd`](plugin/demo/main.gd) and update the logic as needed to reference your plugin and its methods
 - Connect an Android device to your machine and run the demo on it

-### Testing the Android Plugin with the Android Studio Device Emulator
+### Testing the Android Plugin with the Android Studio Device Emulator (experimental)

 Follow the installation in [Run AR Apps in Android Emulator](https://developers.google.com/ar/develop/java/emulator) and create a device